gaultier/blog/wayland_from_scratch.md

 As for the next steps, I would like to draw some text, and react to user input events.
 Maybe even port something like [microui](https://github.com/rxi/microui), which only needs a few drawing routines, to our application.

+> If you liked this article and you want to support me, and can afford it: [Paypal](https://paypal.me/philigaultier?country.x=DE&locale.x=en_US)

 ## Addendum: the full code

 *Do not forget to generate `wayland-logo.h` with the aforementioned commands!*